 Because there is so much support for Joomla on the Internet, there are many places to look for quality templates.
 From free to premium, the options are quite plentiful when looking for that perfect appearance.

 Before you get started, you need to be aware of the different versions of Joomla.
 Because there have been so many changes over the years, templates that once worked perfectly are no longer functional on the newest versions.
 This can be a bit disheartening, especially when you find a beautiful layout that is only supported by Joomla 1.5 when you’re using 3.5.

 As you can imagine, the first thing you need to be aware of is what version of Joomla you have installed.

 When searching for templates, always make sure you’re looking for one that supports the Joomla version you’re using.
 This can be found in a few different ways.

 Perhaps the easiest method is to simply log into your Joomla admin Control Panel.
 In many instances of the system, you may see the version of the software followed by a copyright tag in the lower right-hand corner of the display.

 If you are unable to view the version from the Control Panel, click on the “Joomla is up to date” link.
-Of course if there is a new version available, this link will change to show you a message to upgrade your Joomla version.
+Of course, if a new version is available, this link will change to show you a message to upgrade your Joomla version.

-Your version of Joomla should be listed in this screen as well as any updates that are available.
+Your version of Joomla should be listed on this screen as well as any updates that are available.

 Where to Look for Templates